Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality: Application to Quantum affine algebras

-where $\mathtt{h}^\vee$ is the dual Coxeter number of $A_n$ $($resp. $D_n)$. \end{theorem}
+where $\mathsf{h}^\vee$ is the dual Coxeter number of $A_n$ $($resp. $D_n)$. \end{theorem}

-\begin{proof} By Proposition \ref{prop: DQ DQ'}, It is enough to show our assertion for a fixed Dynkin quiver $Q$.
-Among $2^{n-1}$-many Dynkin quivers, we choose a canonical one whose height function $\xiQ$ is given by $\xiQ_i=n-d(1,i)$; i.e.,
+\begin{proof} By Proposition~\ref{prop: DQ DQ'}, It is enough to show our assertion for a fixed Dynkin quiver $Q$.
+Among $2^{n-1}$-many Dynkin quivers, we choose a canonical one whose height function $\xiQ$ is given by $\xiQ_i=n-\Delta(1,i)$: